Definition, Etiology, PathogenesisTop

 The diagnosis of osteonecrosis is based on imaging studies.
 An accurate diagnosis is particularly important in the early stages of the disease, when medical treatment is possible in some patients.

-In the early stages of osteonecrosis, radiography reveals only minor osteopenia; in such cases magnetic resonance imaging (MRI) is the best diagnostic tool.
-In patients with more advanced disease, radiography reveals changes in the trabecular bone, including osteolytic lesions (resorption of necrotic bone tissue), separated necrotic fragments of bone (sequestra), and osteosclerotic remodeling.
+In the early stages of osteonecrosis radiography reveals only minor osteopenia; in such cases magnetic resonance imaging (MRI) is the best diagnostic tool.
+In patients with more advanced disease radiography reveals changes in the trabecular bone, including osteolytic lesions (resorption of necrotic bone tissue), separated necrotic fragments of bone (sequestra), and osteosclerotic remodeling.
 With the progression of necrotic changes and collapse of the articular surface, patients develop joint space widening.
-Narrowing of the joint space and deformation of the articular surface appear in late stages of the disease (a “crescent sign” is pathognomonic for subchondral collapse), when secondary degenerative and proliferative changes develop.
+Narrowing of the joint space and deformation of the articular surface appear in late stages of the disease (the “crescent sign” is pathognomonic for subchondral collapse), when secondary degenerative and proliferative changes develop.

 Differential diagnosis mainly includes joint diseases (arthritis, degenerative and proliferative arthropathy), bone disorders (fractures, tumors, infections, metabolic bone diseases), entrapment syndromes (peripheral nerve entrapment), and, in patients with hip and thigh pain, atherosclerosis of the iliac arteries.

-1. Medical treatment includes prevention of the collapse of articular surfaces and of the development of degenerative and proliferative changes (in the case of weight-bearing joints this is achieved by partial unweighting for 4-8 weeks with the use of crutches or a walking stick) as well as treatment of pain.
+1. Conservative management includes prevention of the collapse of articular surfaces and of the development of degenerative and proliferative changes (in the case of weight-bearing joints this is achieved by partial unweighting for 4-8 weeks with the use of crutches or a walking stick) as well as treatment of pain.
 Depending on the underlying cause, other therapies without clear evidence of efficacy are sometimes tried, including statins for glucocorticoid-induced disease and anticoagulants for thrombophilia-induced disease.

 2. Surgical treatment: In patients with early osteonecrosis and preserved joint space, the aim of treatment is stopping the progression of changes.
 The best results are achieved by removal of necrotic bone fragments to reduce intraosseous pressure and simultaneous grafting of fragments of trabecular bone with blood vessels and sometimes with joint cartilage (such procedures are not always effective).
-In advanced disease—after joint space narrowing has developed—joint replacement is performed, especially in the case of involvement of hip or knee joints.
+In advanced disease, after joint space narrowing has developed, joint replacement is performed, especially in the case of involvement of hip or knee joints.